alphagov/govuk-kubernetes-cluster-user-docs/source/manage-app/create-new-env/index.html.md

 You should now have successfully created a new environment on the GOV.UK Kubernetes platform.

-To check the environment is working, go to the new environment URL endpoint at `“https://www.eks.<ENVIRONMENT>.govuk.digital`.
+To check the environment is working, go to the new environment URL endpoint at `https://www.eks.<ENVIRONMENT>.govuk.digital`.
 For example, the endpoint for a new production environment is `https://www.eks.production.govuk.digital`.

 You must be in the office or on the VPN to access this endpoint.

-If the environment URL endpoint is not behaving as expected or shows an error, [contact the GOV.UK replatforming team on Slack](https://gds.slack.com/archives/C013F737737).
+If the environment URL endpoint is not behaving as expected or shows an error, contact [#govuk-platform-engineering team].

 ## Supporting information